lagbolt/library/TechServices.md

 ### Online Documentation

 Documentation is just any part of the web site where you're explaining how to do something.
-It's not easy;  one reason it's prone to errors is because the writer can miss uncommon cases.
+It's not easy;  one reason it's prone to errors is because the writer can miss details.

 For example, on the FCPL web site, the FAQ for "Changing the Pickup Location for Holds" sounds as though you can set a default location for holds.
 But you can't.
 The procedure described in the FAQ is for changing the pickup location *for a single hold*.

 This is the sort of small error that can accumulate if nothing is done.
 I come from a computer science background with a spattering of software engineering, so I naturally think in terms of techniques like "pair programming", code reviews and dedicated testing time.
-It's possible that you can eliminate this kind of error from the web site with good intentions, but — depending on the quality you want to achieve — this might require process changes at a structural level.
+It's possible that you can eliminate this kind of error from the web site with good intentions, but — depending on the quality you want to achieve — it might require process changes at a structural level.

 For digita media, like Hoopla, libraries don't really attempt any documentation, just linking to the product's web site and help.
 That's unfortunate, in my opinion.